Tyler Hilinski

 Tyler Scott Haun Hilinski (May 26, 1996 – January 16, 2018) was an American football quarterback who played college football at Washington State University.
 He died by suicide following his junior year.
 An autopsy revealed that he had stage one chronic traumatic encephalopathy (CTE).

-Early life and high school career
+Early years

-Hilinski was born on May 26, 1996, in Claremont, California.
-He was the middle of three children born to Kym and Mark Hilinski.
+Hilinski was born on May 26, 1996, He was the middle of three children born to Kym and Mark Hilinski.
 Hilinski and his older brother Kelly grew up playing baseball, but both made the switch to American football before Kelly's freshman year of high school.